ricardoreais/colored-balls/README.md

 You can run the game by clicking the "Play" button on the processing IDE.

+### Instructions for Android Mode & Color scan
+To use your smartphone as a controller open the android capture app on your android smartphone, swipe from left to right (on the left edge of the screen), this will show you a list of settings, press Setting IP, here you will put your PC IP address (They need to be connected to the same network).

+After establishing the connection, turn on the phone accelerometer and proximity sensor.
+Your smartphone is now ready to be used as a controller!

+On the pc click on Android Mode.
+Now you can play by using your smartphone like a laser pointer at the computer screen.
+To select a ball place your thumb over the proximity sensor, like a button, then select an empty space using the same method.

+For color scan, select the color recognition on the android app.
+Then on the computer select the Color scanner option, this will start a timer until the color is selected, grab your smartphone and point the camera at something with a nice color (e.g. yellow banana), wait for the timer and repeat again two more times, then the game will start using the colors you scanned.

+(Not working on Android 6.0)

 ## Deployment

 Export the application and make an executable file.
 On the left upper corner, click on File>Export application...